soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

-##### fadeOut
+#### fadeOut

 In addition to moving stuff around, we can animate traits of an element without moving the element itself.
-The `fadeOut` function, for example, changes the opacity of the selected elements.
+The `fadeOut` method, for example, changes the opacity of the selected elements.

 Let's take the cat image again: